Survival rates for prostate cancer

 According to the most recent data, when including all men with prostate cancer, the relative 5-year survival rate is over 99%

 The National Cancer Institute (NCI) keeps a database of survival statistics for different types of cancer.
 This database does not group prostate cancers by AJCC stage but instead divides them into local, regional, and distant stages.

 Local stage means that there is no sign that the cancer has spread outside of the prostate.
-This is like AJCC stages I and II.
-About 4 out of 5 prostate cancers are found in this early stage.
 If the cancer has spread from the prostate to nearby areas, it is called regional disease.
-This includes cancers that are stage III and the stage IV cancers that haven't spread to distant parts of the body.
-Distant stage includes the rest of the stage IV cancers – all cancers that have spread to distant lymph nodes, bone, or other organs.
+Distant stage includes all cancers that have spread to distant lymph nodes, bone, or other organs.

 5-year relative survival by stage at the time of diagnosis

 While these numbers give you an overall picture, keep in mind that every man is unique and the statistics can't predict exactly what will happen in your case.
 Talk with your cancer care team if you have questions about your own chances of a cure, or how long you might expect to live.
 They know your situation best.